Civil and industrial wastewater treatment

-The Civil and Industrial Waste Water Purification treatment process purifies water used during production activities, making it compliant with environmental standards.
+The process of treating civil and industrial wastewater allows us to purify the water used during production activities, making it compliant with environmental standards.

-Waste water from industrial plants is characterised by the presence of chemicals and micropollutants, which can pose a threat to both human health and the environment.
-To manage this waste, it is essential to subject it to specific treatments in order to eliminate excess components and ensure that the purity levels prescribed by current legislation (Legislative Decree 152/06) are reached.
+Wastewater from industrial plants contains chemicals and micropollutants, which can pose a threat to both human health and the environment.
+To manage this waste, it is essential to subject it to specific treatments to eliminate excess components and ensure the purity levels required by current legislation (Legislative Decree 152/06) are achieved.

 Biological Treatments

-Our approach to the purification of civil and industrial wastewater is based on the efficient removal of organic pollutants through the action of aerobic bacterial strains.
-These bacteria, in the presence of oxygen, degrade organic compounds, producing water, carbon dioxide and mineral salts.
+Our approach to municipal and industrial wastewater treatment is based on the efficient elimination of organic pollutants through the action of aerobic bacterial strains.
+These bacteria, in the presence of oxygen, degrade organic compounds, producing water, carbon dioxide, and mineral salts.

-This method involves the continuous treatment of sewage, with a final sedimentation phase.
-The preference for piston technology (Plug Flow) enables the effective handling of sewage with a high pollutant load.
+This method involves the continuous treatment of wastewater, with a final sedimentation stage.
+The preference for plug-flow technology allows for the effective management of highly polluting wastewater.

 Advantages:

-High efficiency in the removal of organic pollutants, with a system that is well suited to constant flows of industrial effluent.
+High efficiency in the removal of organic pollutants, with a system that adapts well to constant flows of industrial wastewater.

 • Ultrafiltration Membranes (MBR)

 This system replaces the traditional final sedimentation phase with the use of ultrafiltration membranes.
-The quality of the purified water is so high that it can be reused directly in the company.
+The quality of the purified water is so high that it can be directly reused on the farm.

 Advantages: